 2. Food Safety Concerns: Stuffing a turkey can pose food safety risks if it is not cooked properly.
 The stuffing needs to reach a safe internal temperature to kill any bacteria present, which may require cooking the turkey longer than desired.
 Additionally, any bacteria from the raw turkey can contaminate the stuffing if proper precautions are not taken.

-See also How long to cook steak kabobs on pellet grill
+See also How to cook frozen cut green beans

 In conclusion, cooking a stuffed turkey can add flavor and moisture to the meat, but it also comes with the risk of uneven cooking and food safety concerns.
 It is important to weigh these pros and cons and take necessary precautions to ensure a delicious and safe meal.